Video is revolutionising the consumption of online content – it’s the most hands-off and engaging way to research.

 “Welcome to my brand.
 You know those sucky problems you are facing?
 We solve them all.
 Notice me!”

-- Educational/instructional videos: You know those ones with the eye-catchingly click-baity how-to titles that somehow know exactly what you’re looking for in life?
-Those, except more informative and more conducive to decision-making.
+- Educational/instructional videos: You know those ones with the eye-catchingly click-baity how-to videos that somehow know exactly what you’re looking for in life?
+Those, except more informative and more conducive to the decision-making process.
 Obviously.

 - Explainer videos: Similar to the one above, but less how-to and more here’s-why.
 Draw people in by answering their hard-pressed questions in an easy-to-digest format.